chengyuanmao819/LOL-analysis/README.md

 3. The spread or variance is quite large, with gold amounts ranging from around 20,000 to over 100,000 units.
 4. There are a few outliers or rare cases with extremely high gold amounts beyond 90,000 units.

-This type of distribution pattern could arise in various contexts, such as wealth or resource ownership, where a majority of cases cluster around a moderate level, but there are also some cases with significantly more or less of the measured quantity.

 And an overlapping graph for the total gold distribution by the first turret status:

 <iframe